DuckyCrayfish/hourglass/README.md

 	sleepSpeedAll = -1.0

 	#Set to 'true' for the weather to clear when players wake up in the morning as it does in vanilla.
-	#Set to 'false' to allow weather to pass realistically overnight if accelerateWeather is enabled.
+	#Set to 'false' to force weather to pass naturally.
+Adds realism when accelerateWeather is enabled.
 	#Note: This setting is ignored if game rule doWeatherCycle is false.
 	clearWeatherOnWake = true